-Chocolate ganache is a combination of chocolate and double cream that is simple to make, yet is one of the richest and most gratifying of treats to eat.
-It is the basis for chocolate truffles of all colours, and also makes the very best cake frosting, filling or icing imaginable.
+Chocolate ganache is a combination of chocolate and double cream.
+It's simple to make, yet one of the richest and most gratifying treats to eat.
+It's the base for chocolate truffles of all colours, and also makes the very best cake frosting, filling or icing.
 When cool, ganache frosting develops an outer crust over a velvety centre.
 Little is better.

 Try our best ever chocolate ganache recipe.